 Reviewing paper job applications can be time-consuming for HR recruiters.
-This article outlines how to configure Laserfiche Forms to make the hiring process more efficient.
+This article outlines how to configure Laserfiche Electronic Forms to make the hiring process more efficient.

 The hiring process begins when a job opening is posted on the company’s website.
 The link to the electronic application form created with Laserfiche Forms is embedded in the job description.
 When a prospective applicant clicks the link, she is presented with the employment application: